 The standard program of genotoxicity studies was conducted and positive results were obtained as an increase in structural chromosomal aberrations in an in vitro mammalian cell assay (Chinese hamster ovary) for clastogenicity in the presence of metabolic activation was seen.
 Sorafenib was not genotoxic in the Ames test or in the in vivo mouse micronucleus assay.
 One intermediate in the manufacturing process, which is also present in the final active substance (< 0.15 %), was positive for mutagenesis in an in vitro bacterial cell assay (Ames test).
 Furthermore, the sorafenib batch tested in the standard genotoxicity battery included 0.34 % PAPE.

-Carcinogenicity studies have not been conducted with sorafenib.
+In a 2-year mouse carcinogenicity study there were cases of colon adenocarcinoma associated with severe hyperplasia and inflammation, and in a 2-year rat carcinogenicity study there were cases of pancreatic islet cell adenoma.
+Systemic exposures achieved in both carcinogenicity studies were below clinical exposures in humans at the recommended dose.
+The observed cases were few in numbers and the clinical relevance of these findings is unknown.

 No specific studies with sorafenib have been conducted in animals to evaluate the effect on fertility.
 An adverse effect on male and female fertility can however be expected because repeat-dose studies in animals have shown changes in male and female reproductive organs at exposures below the anticipated clinical exposure (based on AUC).
 Typical changes consisted of signs of degeneration and retardation in testes, epididymides, prostate, and seminal vesicles of rats.
 Female rats showed central necrosis of the corpora lutea and arrested follicular development in the ovaries.
 Dogs showed tubular degeneration in the testes and oligospermia.